apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PodSelectionStrategy specifies the strategy to select when multiple pods are
+<p>Specifies the PodSelectionStrategy to use when multiple pods are
-selected for backup target.
+selected for the backup target.
 Valid values are:</p>
 <ul>
-<li>Any: select any one pod that match the labelsSelector.</li>
+<li>Any: Selects any one pod that matches the labelsSelector.</li>
-<li>All: select all pods that match the labelsSelector.</li>
+<li>All: Selects all pods that match the labelsSelector.</li>
 </ul>
 </td>
 </tr>